This is a transcription of an audio lecture:

 “We are liberated from illusions and conditioning when our delusions and contaminated karmic actions are exhausted.”

-This is quote from Nagarjuna, who is a great master of Buddhism.
+This is a quote from Nagarjuna, who is a great master of Buddhism.

 Liberation from suffering is not a matter of belief.
 Billions of people believe billions of things and all of them continue to suffer.
 No matter what you believe, it does not change your suffering, the fundamental facts.
 Belief does not help us here.